ministryofjustice/security-guidance/contact/implement-security-txt.md

 Domains where the MOJ is primarily responsible for cyber security **must** redirect the `/.well_known/security.txt` location to the central `security.txt` file.

 This redirection should be accessible from the public Internet whether or not the underlying applications/systems are.
-For example, https://test.not-production.justice.gov.uk may be a web-application requiring authentication however https://test.not-production.justice.gov.uk/.well_known/security.txt must still be accessible without authentication.
+For example, https://test.not-production.justice.gov.uk may be a web-application requiring authentication however https://test.not-production.justice.gov.uk/.well_known/security.txt should still be accessible without authentication.

 ## security.txt